TauferLab/ANACIN-X/README.md

 ```

 If you wish to use this repository to reproduce results published in the ['Publications'](#publications) section below, see the [ANACIN-X wiki page](https://github.com/TauferLab/ANACIN-X/wiki/Reproducing-Published-Results) on 'Reproducing Published Results'.

+## Reproducibility

+We have created a container with all the dependencies need to execute ANACIN-X. This is an Apptainer (formerly call Singularity) container with the instructions to use ANACIN-X with the benchmarks included or with an external application.
+This ready-to-use container is [here](https://hub.docker.com/repository/docker/globalcomputinglab/anacinx_prod/general)

 ## Acknowledgments